In response to current restrictions due to the Coronavirus, applications to become a foster carer will only open to meet specific fostering needs.

 Sunday from 1pm to 2pm

-• have some experience of medicating cats (this is not compulsory).
+• Ideally have some experience of medicating cats (this is not compulsory).

-• be emotionally able to return the cat to the centre for rehoming when asked.
+• Be emotionally prepared to return the cat/kitten to our Home for rehoming when asked.

 Animals come to Mayhew for many reasons.
 They may have been found as a stray, been handed over by their owner or rescued from a welfare situation.
 Some animals wait for permanent homes for longer than others.
 We are keen for these animals to be fostered to provide more space at Mayhew for animals in need.
 Please bear in mind that we cannot predict when the animal will find a home.
 You may take the animal home on a Monday and have to return it on the Friday.
 In this case, you will be making two return trips within a matter of days.